Darion/links/python.md

 * [cerberus](http://docs.python-cerberus.org/en/stable/) provides powerful yet simple and lightweight data validation functionality out of the box and is designed to be easily extensible, allowing for custom validation
 * [Retrace](http://d0ugal.github.io/retrace/) - Configurable, elegant retrying decorator

 ## CLI

 * [docopt](http://docopt.org) - Command-line interface description language
 * [click](http://click.pocoo.org/) - is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary
 * [cmdtree](https://github.com/winkidney/cmdtree) - Yet another cli library , click-like but sub-command friendly and designed for cli auto-generating.
+* [python-fire](https://github.com/google/python-fire) - Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.

 ## Inbox